swagtop/bevy-flake/docs/details.md

 build system handles everything deterministically.
 I have made an attempt at getting this set up, using `makeRustPlatform` with our wrapped Rust toolchain, but could not get it to work.

+Right now all targets can be compiled to, with all libraries used being referenced from the store.

 If you manage to set one up, please open a pull request!